Skip to main content

 Asia-Pacific leads global AI education adoption at 48% compound annual growth

-The most defining trend in AI education for 2026 is something teachers already suspected: generic AI chatbots are not very good at teaching.
-ChatGPT, Gemini, and Claude can answer questions brilliantly, but answering questions is not the same as helping someone learn.
-The shift now is towards purpose-built AI platforms designed specifically for education, and the evidence suggests they work significantly better.
+The OECD's latest findings confirm what teachers across Asia already suspected: ChatGPT, Gemini, and Claude can answer questions brilliantly, but answering questions is not the same as helping someone learn.
+The shift towards purpose-built AI platforms designed specifically for education shows significantly better results than generic chatbots.

-A randomised trial published in Scientific Reports found that students in AI-powered learning environments achieved 54% higher test scores compared to control groups, as reported by Engageli.
-But the critical detail is that these gains came from structured, pedagogically designed AI tools, not from students chatting with a general-purpose chatbot.
+A randomised trial published in Scientific Reports found that students in AI-powered learning environments achieved 54% higher test scores compared to control groups.
+The critical detail is that these gains came from structured, pedagogically designed AI tools, not from students chatting with a general-purpose chatbot.

 "Students with access to general-purpose AI chatbots produced higher-quality outputs, but this advantage disappeared when tested independently.
 Educational AI tools designed with intentional pedagogical purpose showed sustained improvements." - OECD Digital Education Outlook 2026